nashussaincoderco-a11y/aws-infrastructure-portfolio/assignment-3/README.md

 1. DNS Resolution: Client enters the custom domain into their browser > Amazon Route 53 processes the request via an alias A-record > The domain is directly resolved to the CDN distribution.
 2. Secure Global Connection: User establishes an encrypted connection over HTTPS (Port 443) > Connect via the closes edge location > Secure transport is validated using an SSL/TLS Certificate managed by AWS certiicate manager
 3. Edge Cache Optimization & Delivery: Cloudfront liaises cached assets instantly from the closest global edge location.
 Whenever there is a cached miss, it securely grabs the objects from the backend Amazon S3 hosting bucket.

+Test